moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ![Send funds through Substrate API directly in SubWallet](/images/builders/interact/substrate-api/wallets/subwallet/subwallet-12.webp)

-This guide focused specifically on configuring SubWallet to work with your Substrate Appchain, but SubWallet is also a full-featured wallet for EVM accounts.
-Under the Ethereum API section, you'll find a [similar guide for configuring SubWallet for use with your EVM Appchain](/builders/interact/ethereum-api/wallets/subwallet){target=\_blank}.
+This guide focused specifically on configuring SubWallet to work with your Tanssi Substrate Appchain, but SubWallet is also a full-featured wallet for EVM accounts.
+Under the Ethereum API section, you'll find a [similar guide for configuring SubWallet for use with your Tanssi EVM Appchain](/builders/interact/ethereum-api/wallets/subwallet){target=\_blank}.

 --8<-- 'text/_disclaimers/third-party-content.md'